Games ideas for larger parties

-Because it takes only two to Sumo, occasionally we are booked for events where there are too many combatants and too long a wait.
-Some customers have run another event in parallel but this obviously gets expensive.
-If you do want to accommodate more guests and there is enough space in your venue (preferably a separate room or area), you could split the party in half and run games in parallel with Sumo.
-You will need to do this yourself as your Gyoji will be engrossed in the Basho next door.
+Occasionally we are booked for events where there are too many combatants and too long a wait.
+Some customers have run another event in parallel, but this obviously gets expensive.
+If you do want to accommodate more guests, and there is enough space in your venue (preferably a separate room or area), you could split the party in half and run alternate games in parallel with Sumo.
+You will need to do this yourself as your 'Gyoji' will be engrossed in the Basho next door.

 Here are some ideas for games you may not have heard of that Martin Day has accumulated from his years of children's work at Brookwood Community Church.